 The Languages PGCE explores languages teaching and learning by combining theory and practice in innovative, inspiring and effective ways.
 This helps students develop a critical awareness and strong classroom skills to enable them to become a principled professional and educational thinker.

 The Languages PGCE programme is informed by research and places a strong emphasis on cultural knowledge, use of literature in the languages classroom, pupils' use of target language and broader aspects of language learning including issues related to bilingual learners and English as an additional language.

-The IOE has well-established partnerships with cultural and educational institutions across London, as well as European and Chinese universities and teacher training institutions.
+UCL Institute of Education (IOE) has well-established partnerships with cultural and educational institutions across London, as well as European and Chinese universities and teacher training institutions.
 Our partnership with over 200 secondary schools and colleges in Greater London and beyond enables our students to become skilled and confident teachers in their chosen subject specialism.

 Qualification and course duration

 The programme is delivered via keynote lectures, subject lectures, seminars, workshops, tutorials and directed study days at the IOE, as well as time spent in placements.
 Assessment is by practical teaching, assignments and portfolio tasks.

 Students will also record their progress in a Career Entry and Development Profile statement.
 This will form part of an ongoing portfolio charting the student's continuing professional development.